Sergeant, 93rd Sutherland HighlandersBalaclava, 1854

 This episode happened in 1854, during the Battle of Balaclava, one of the major clashes of the Crimean War.
 A Russian cavalry force of around 2500 men was about to advance over the British encampment, and the only force available to stop them was a small 500 men contingent from the 93rd Highland Regiment, aided by a few Royal Marines.

-They were so few that their commanding officer, Sir Colin Campbell, formed then in a two lines depth, in an attempt of stretching the front, while the normal order would have been to form in square to defend themselves from the charging cavalry.
+They were so few that their commanding officer, Sir Colin Campbell, formed them in a two lines depth, in an attempt of stretching the front, while the normal order would have been to form in a square to defend themselves from the charging cavalry.

 Our miniature portrays an officer of the 93rd Highland Regiment during that glorious episode.
-It can be painted as a member of other Highlander regiments on the same conflict.
+It can be painted as a member of other Highlander regiments in the same conflict.